Godsk-glitch/Assingment/README.md

 # Assingment
 Activity 1:
-Here i have put all the files that i have worked on using (HTML, CSS, Bootstrap, Tailwind CSS ).
+Here i have put all the files that i have worked on using (HTML, CSS, Bootstrap, Tailwind CSS,Laravel ).

 Actvity 2:
 Creating a repository on Github with the project files of Activity I & setting up a